r0bnet/mb-k8s/README.md

 If the question is related to the demo application then CI can be ignored as the final image was present already.

-If it's a general question then I'd look for some widely used solution that has proven its value already, especially in the Cloud Native world.
-My choice would be either GitHub Actions or something that is running directly inside the cluster (e.g. [Tekton](https://tekton.dev/) with [Kaniko](https://github.com/GoogleContainerTools/kaniko)).
+If it's a general question then I'd look for some widely used solution that has proven its value already, especially in the cloud native world.
+My choice would be either [GitHub Actions](https://github.com/features/actions) or something that is running directly inside the cluster (e.g. [Tekton](https://tekton.dev/) with [Kaniko](https://github.com/GoogleContainerTools/kaniko)).
 Another tool that looks promising is [Dagger](https://dagger.io/) which can close the gap between a developer machine and the CI system that will really build the final image and run all the other pipeline steps.

 Independent of the project I'd choose [Flux](https://fluxcd.io/) for the CD part.
 It allows the user to work with the GitOps approach, has an alerting system, works with various Git systems out of the box and supports various ways of keeping (unencrpyted) secrets out of the repository.